sota1235/ts-simple-boilerplate/README.md

 ### Install

 ```
-git clone git@github.com:sota1235/ts-boilerplate.git your_app_name
+git clone git@github.com:sota1235/ts-simple-boilerplate.git your_app_name
 cd your_app_name
 npm i
 ```

 ### Optional

+- GitHub Actions
 - CircleCI
     - Only thing you need to do is to replace status badge on `README.md`.
 - Codecov
     - Only things you need to do is
-        - 1. Set token of [Codecov](https://codecov.io/) as an environment value `CODECOV_TOKEN` on your CircleCI project.
+        - 1. Set token of [Codecov](https://codecov.io/) as an environment value `CODECOV_TOKEN` on your CircleCI or GitHub project.
         - 2. Replace status badge on `README.md`.

 ### Licence